Bartok the Magnificent

 Bartok the Magnificent is a 1999 American direct-to-video animated adventure comedy film directed by Don Bluth and Gary Goldman.
-It is a spin-off to the 1997 film Anastasia which was also directed by Bluth and Goldman.
+It is a standalone spin-off to the 1997 film Anastasia, also directed by Bluth and Goldman, with Hank Azaria reprising his role from Anastasia as Bartok, an albino bat.
+The film shows Bartok as a con artist who has the opportunity to become a true hero.

-The film centers on the kidnapping of the young czar prior to the Russian Revolution.
-Hank Azaria reprises his role from the previous film as Bartok, a bumbling small albino bat, who becomes a magician.

-While several of Bluth's films have received sequels, spin-offs and television shows, this is the only such project he has been involved with.

 Plot

-Bartok the Magnificent, an albino bat magician and a con artist, arrives in Moscow and makes himself known by performing for the locals.
-His grand finale involves defeating a savage grizzly bear.
-Delighted with Bartok's bravery, the young czar Ivan Romanov gifts Bartok with a royal ring, much to the chagrin of Ivan's assistant, Ludmilla.
-After the show, Bartok counts his earnings and is startled by the stirring bear, revealed to be his business partner, Zozi.
-Although Zozi is apprehensive about the ring and tells Bartok that he should return it, Bartok refuses stating that it was a gift.
+Between 1601 and 1613, 3 centuries before the events of the first film, Bartok the Magnificent, an albino bat magician and con artist, arrives in Moscow and makes himself known by performing for the locals.
+His grand finale involves defeating a savage bear.
+Delighted with Bartok's bravery, young tsar Ivan Romanov gifts Bartok with a royal ring, much to the chagrin of his advisor, Ludmilla.
+After the show, Bartok counts his earnings and is startled by the bear, revealed to be his business partner Zozi, who tells Bartok that he should return the ring because it is for royalty, but Bartok refuses, stating that it was a gift.

-When Ivan is captured by the witch Baba Yaga, there is an immediate investigation.
+When Ivan is apparently captured by the witch Baba Yaga, there is an immediate investigation.
 In seeking a rescuer, two children nominate Bartok, who, with Zozi, was already on his way to St. Petersburg when spotted by Cossacks.
 Bartok is brought before the townspeople, who are relying on his courage to save Ivan.
-Reluctantly, Bartok accepts, and he and Zozi set out for the Iron Forest.
-Upon arriving at Baba Yaga's hut, the duo must answer a riddle given by the entrance, a giant skull.
-With the riddle solved, Bartok is then captured by Baba Yaga, who explains that, in order to save Ivan, Bartok must retrieve three artifacts from the forest, without any assistance: her pet Piloff, Oble's Crown and the Magic Feather.
-However, Bartok quickly finds that these tasks are difficult, as Piloff is frozen to a boulder; Oble, a giant blacksmith surrounded by an aura of fire, must be tricked into letting his crown be stolen; and the Magic Feather must be obtained without flight, utilizing only the previous two items.
+Reluctantly, Bartok accepts, despite Zozi's objection.
+Bartok and Zozi set out for the Iron Forest.
+Upon arriving at Baba Yaga's hut, the duo must answer a riddle given by the entrance, a giant talking skull.
+With the riddle solved, Bartok is then captured by Baba Yaga, who explains that, to save Ivan, Bartok must retrieve three artifacts from the forest, without any assistance: her pet pink snake Piloff, Oble's crown, and the Magic Feather.
+However, Bartok quickly finds that these tasks are difficult, as Piloff is frozen to a metal boulder; Oble, a fiery ogre blacksmith, must be tricked into letting his crown be stolen; and the Magic Feather must be obtained without flight, utilizing only the previous two items, with Piloff removed from the boulder when Bartok brought them to the Skull.
+Meanwhile, back at Moscow, Ludmilla takes Ivan's throne.